TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformyql-connectionissuestomysql.md

 # Connection issues to Azure Databases for MySQL

 Persistent connection issues to Azure Databases for MySQL can occur due to incorrect firewall configuration, incorrect connection string, and other causes.
-Work through the recommended steps to assure you are not hitting a misconfiguration problem.
+Work through the recommended steps to ensure you are not hitting a misconfiguration problem.

 ## **Recommended Steps**